karmaniverous/serverless-zod-openapi/.stan/system/stan.todo.md

   function `orvalMutator` that forwards to the upstream export, then re-run generate.

 ## Completed (recent)
+- Implement explicit `orvalMutator` forwarder function in local wrapper to satisfy Orval export check.

+## Completed (recent)
 - Fix TS parse/build failure in makeWrapHandler by moving destructuring off the  comment line.
 - Orval mutator path: point override.mutator.path to '../src/orval.mutator.ts'
   (relative to the generated workspace) so Orval resolves the local wrapper and stops searching under 'generated/src'.
 This unblocks client regeneration.